khanasif1/aws-eks-with-keda-hpa/README.md

 # eks-with-keda-hpa
-AWS Elastic Kubernetes with KEDA for enabling horizontal pod autoscaling
+AWS Elastic Kubernetes with KEDA for horizontal pod autoscaling in conjunction with Karpenter for cluster scaling.

 <p align="center">